Marwan8A/Marwan8A/README.md

 📚 Always exploring new tech and diving into interesting projects <br>
 🎶 Always coding with a playlist in the background <br> <br>

-👨‍💻 Open to Winter 2026 Co-op opportunities, always happy to chat about tech & projects!
+👨‍💻 Open to Summer 2026 Co-op opportunities, always happy to chat about tech & projects!